-- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - helping to maintain and foster an open avenue of communication between management and the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing our policies on risk assessment and risk management; - reviewing related party transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes its internal quality-control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving (or, as permitted, pre-approving) all audit and all permissible non-audit services to be performed by the independent registered public accounting firm.
+- selecting a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - · helping to ensure the independence and performance of the independent registered public accounting firm; - helping to maintain and foster an open avenue of communication between management and the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results and significant issues regarding accounting principles and financial-statement presentation: - reviewing and discussing with management and the independent registered public accounting firm any proposed earnings press releases and other financial information and guidance provided publicly or to ratings agencies; - · reviewing our policies on risk assessment and risk management; - reviewing the audit plan of the company's internal audit function and conferring with management and the independent accountants concerning the scope, design and effectiveness of internal control over financial reporting and disclosure controls and procedures.

+- reviewing related party transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes its internal quality-control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; - overseeing procedures for receiving, retaining and investigating complaints regarding accounting, internal accounting controls or auditing matters and confidential and anonymous submissions by employees concerning questionable accounting and auditing matters; - · reviewing results of management's efforts to monitor compliance with our policies and programs; and - approving (or, as permitted, pre-approving) all audit and all permissible non-audit services to be performed by the independent registered public accounting firm.